Wellington Regional Stadium: Events

 On 14 October 2007, Australia defeated New Zealand in the Centenary Test rugby league game.
 The 58–0 defeat set a new record for the largest loss by the New Zealand national rugby league team.

-On 1 December 2007, the stadium hosted an exhibition match between Wellington Phoenix FC and Los Angeles Galaxy.
+On 1 December 2007, the stadium hosted an exhibition match between Wellington Phoenix FC and the Los Angeles Galaxy.
 LA Galaxy won 4–1 in front of 31,853 spectators, the largest crowd for non-national football (soccer) match in New Zealand history.

-On 17 January 2008, the stadium hosted the kickoff show of the Oceania leg of The Police Reunion Tour and over Easter the inaugural two-day "Rock2Wgtn" music festival, headlined by Kiss and Ozzy Osbourne.
+On 17 January 2008, the stadium hosted the kickoff show of the Oceania leg of the Police Reunion Tour and over Easter the inaugural two-day "Rock2Wgtn" music festival, headlined by Kiss and Ozzy Osbourne.
 Attendance over the two days was around 50,000.

 New Zealand hosted the 2008 FIFA U-17 Women's World Cup.
 Six pool matches and two playoff matches were played at the then Westpac Stadium.
 Due to FIFA rules disallowing host stadia to be named after non-FIFA sponsors, the stadium was officially known as "Wellington Stadium" during the event.

 The stadium hosted the national team's 2010 FIFA World Cup qualifying match on 14 November 2009 against Bahrain.
 New Zealand won the match 1–0, with a record crowd at the time of 35,194 for a football match in New Zealand.

 On 28 January 2010, AC/DC kicked off the Australasian leg of its Black Ice World Tour at the stadium.
 The concert quickly sold out so a second was scheduled for 30 January.
 The stadium was also a venue for Bon Jovi's The Circle Tour in 2010.

 The stadium hosted eight games during the 2011 Rugby World Cup including two quarter-final matches.